-Village Design Statement (VDS) Introduction Headings Draft Vision Conclusion VDS - Introduction 03 - A VDS is a document that describes the distinctive characteristics of the locality. - A VDS provides an opportunity for communities to describe how they feel the physical character of their parish can be preserved and enhanced. - A VDS is not a document that provides guidance on whether or not development should take place.
+Village Design Statement (VDS) Introduction Headings Draft Vision Conclusion VDS - Introduction (37 - A VDS provides an opportunity for communities to describe how they feel the physical character of their parish can be preserved and enhanced. - A VDS is not a document that provides guidance on whether or not development should take place.
 VDS - Headings

-- OR Designs In The Settlement Area
+- Designs In The Settlement Area

 - Design Guidelines

 - Arborfield VDS Aspirations

 - Arborfield VDS Creation

 VDS - Vision

 03

 "The foundation for future development"

 Conclusion

-(57

-- VDS objective: to ensure that the special character of Arborfield will be retained or enhanced by any new buildings or extensions to existing buildings.

-- Development will be limited within existing residential areas avoiding greenfield sites.

-- ♥ VDS will serve to provide a foundation for and influence the Design narratives of the Neighbourhood Plan.
+- VDS objective: to ensure that the special character of Arborfield will be retained or enhanced by any new buildings or extensions to existing buildings. - Development will be limited within existing residential areas avoiding greenfield sites. - VDS will serve to provide a foundation for and influence the Design narratives of the Neighbourhood Plan.